 When the "dead" computer goes online, QLM can detect this illegal computer and log relevant information in the database.
 An illegal computer is defined as a computer that has a valid Computer Key but whose Computer Key is not in the database.

 There are three ways to enable illegal computers detection in your application:

-- The QlmCustomerSite portal provides a web page that your application can connect to by invoking a url.
+- If you simply want to report the status of a license, the QlmCustomerSite portal provides a web page that your application can connect to by invoking a url.
 For example:

 is_avkey specifies the user's activation key

 is_cpkey specifies the user's computer bound key

 is_qlmversion specifies the version of the QLM engine